PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Methodology

 We clamp the reward once the position or velocity error falls within a tolerance range around the target, and disable the prediction-based reward near the end of the ball’s flight.
-This design ensures that the policy retains flexibility to explore effective striking strategies, rather than overfitting to precise position tracking.
+This design ensures that the policy retains flexibility to explore effective striking strategies not constrained to hitting the ball exactly at the apex, rather than overfitting to precise position tracking.